khfong26/daily-quests-app/TESTING_CHECKLIST.md

 * [ ] Rank and level update correctly after XP deduction.
 * [ ] XP cannot drop below 0.
 * [ ] Level-up requires progressively more XP as ranks increase.
+* [ ] Combo and streak behave correctly under the new system.
-* [ ] Combo and streak are unaffected except for missed day streak logic.
+* [ ] XP and rank changes are ready for animation/icon enhancements.

 ---

+## Step 7 — Visual feedback & animations

+**Agent Prompt:**
+"Add animations and visual cues for XP gain/loss, rank changes, streaks, and combo.
+Replace rank text with optional icons.
+Animate XP bar smoothly and trigger effects when ranking up or losing XP.
+Animate streak and combo when they change."

+**Testing Checklist:**

+* [ ] XP bar animates smoothly on quest completion or XP loss.
+* [ ] Rank-up shows icon and animation.
+* [ ] Daily streak and combo counters have visual animations when they update.
+* [ ] Effects do not break any functionality or localStorage persistence.

+---

-## Step 7 — Optional: notifications / reminders
+## Step 8 — Optional: notifications / reminders

 **Agent Prompt:**
 "Add optional browser notifications or in-app alerts for incomplete daily quests.
 Trigger when the user opens the app or at a scheduled time, with permission handling.
 Ensure it doesn’t interfere with XP/streak/combo calculations or rank decay."